 Blender uses values from 0 to 1 to express colors for RGB and HSV colors.

 Hexadecimal (Hex) values are expressed as

 RRGGBB.
 Shorthand hex colors are also supported as

-For operations that are capable of using Alpha, another slider «A» is added.
+For operations that are capable of using the Alpha Channel, another slider «A» is added.

 Ctrl-LMB (drag) snaps to hue.

 Backspace reset the value.